Free Application for Federal Student Aid (FAFSA)

 - W-2 forms and other records of money earned

 - Federal income tax return.
 Be sure to link utilizing the IRS Data Retrieval Tool provided in the FAFSA.
-It will provide an easy way to upload your tax information directly into the FAFSA saving you time and reducing the chance of errors.
+It will provide an easy way to upload tax information directly into the FAFSA saving time and reducing the chance of errors.

 - Are you age 24 or older?

 - At the time you complete the FAFSA, will you be working on a master's or doctorate degree?

 - Are you married as of the date you complete the FAFSA?

 - Do you have children who receive more than 50 percent of their support from you or other dependents you are providing support?